arnav-kr/shikijs/README.md

 # Shikijs
 A JavaScript Library for Syntax Highlighting on the way with the themes you always wanted.

+ ## Note: The library will no longer be maintained.
+It may or may not work!

 # Overview
 `Shiki Highlighter JS` is a javascript library built on top of `Shikijs`.
 It provides more features than `Shikijs`.
 It is a Syntax Highlighting Library and Have Amazing themes.
 Its supports many languages for highlighting.
 Even the Code bits Yo're seeing in the documentation page is highlighted using `Shiki Highlighter JS`